-Herbicides are grouped according to family (e.g., triazines) and target site of action or mechanism of action (e.g., acetolactate synthase, or ALS, inhibitors).
+Herbicides are grouped according to family (e.g., triazines), target site of action or mechanism of action (e.g., Group 5), and mode of action (e.g., Photosynthesis Inhibitor).
 Herbicides within a family have similar chemical structures and typically the same site or mechanism of action (MOA).
 Knowing the chemical family and MOA group to which an herbicide belongs and knowing which other herbicides have the same MOA are critical for creating a plan to prevent or delay development of herbicide resistance

 To help ensure standardization, the EPA has requested that manufacturers include a pesticide’s MOA group number in a standard format on the label.
 Outside of the U.S., letters are used in place of group numbers (see Herbicide Resistance Action Committee website below).
 Herbicides with the same mechanisms of action are assigned the same group number.
 When a premix label displays the group number(s), the user can easily determine the mechanisms of action included in the premix.